deretou/ethereum-labs/ethereum/ethereum-tools.md

 **Solution:**

 Answer:
 Every parameter after the command 'geth' is important (duh!).
-This time one parameter is missing:
+This time, one parameter is missing:
 `--rpc`

 So HTTP-RPC server is disabled and you cannot start  console to control 'geth'.